librenms/librenms/doc/Extensions/Authentication.md

 - LDAP: ldap

-- HTTP Auth: http-auth
+ HTTP Auth: http-auth

 #### User levels

 - 1: Normal User.
-You will need assign device / port permissions for users at this level.
+You will need to assign device / port permissions for users at this level.

 - 5: Global Read.